-March Plant of the Month: Pinus bungeana – Lacebark Pine Evergreens are often overused in the home landscape.
+March Plants of the Month: Pinus bungeana – Lacebark Pine

 Many residential landscapes are crammed with a jarring collage of broadleaf and needle specimens, often displayed (seemingly) with little thought about creating any visually appealing cohesive composition, or utilizing them effectively for a practical concern, such as a windbreak screen.